Battle of Angaur: Background

 The weak defenses of the Palaus and the potential for airfield construction made them attractive targets for the Americans after the capture of the Marshall Islands, but a shortage of landing craft meant that operations against the Palaus could not begin until the Mariana Islands were secure.

-Once the assault on Peleliu was "well in hand", the 322nd Regimental combat team (RCT) would land on the northern Beach Red, and the 321st RCT on the eastern Beach Blue, both of the 81st Infantry Division commanded by Major General Paul J. Mueller.
+Once the assault on Peleliu was "well in hand", the 322nd Regimental combat team (RCT) would land on the northern Beach Red, and the 321st RCT on the eastern Beach Blue.
+Both teams were part of the 81st Infantry Division, commanded by Major General Paul J. Mueller.

-The Japanese defending both Peleliu and Angaur, were the combat hardened men of the 14th Infantry Division with four years of experience fighting in Manchuria behind them, and personally sent to defend the Palaus by Prime Minister Hideki Tojo himself.
-The 1,400 crack soldiers garrisoned on Angaur were the 1st Battalion, 59th Infantry Regiment.
+The Japanese defending both Peleliu and Angaur, were the combat-hardened men of the 14th Infantry Division with four years of experience fighting in Manchuria behind them, and personally sent to defend the Palaus by Prime Minister Hideki Tojo.
+The 1,400 soldiers garrisoned on Angaur were the 1st Battalion, 59th Infantry Regiment.